 Thankfully, no. Once you’re on IBR or PAYE, your loan servicer can’t kick you off based on your income.
 But you might receive some conflicting communication that might make you think you’re no longer eligible.

-If you find yourself in this situation, ignore the letter.
+If you ever get told you no longer qualify for IBR because you make too much money, call your servicer and let them know that is no longer correct under new legislation.
 You’ll continue making payments based on your payment cap until you reach loan forgiveness status — either with PSLF or long-term IDR forgiveness.
 Note that in some cases, you could potentially pay off your balance before being eligible for forgiveness.

 Common borrower question: Can’t I just switch back to the 10-Year Standard Repayment Plan?